draftcode/jiji/README.md

 disagree on this).
 If there's an implementation that meets these conditions, I wanted to just utilize that, but I couldn't find one.

-Hence, write my one one.
+Hence, write my own one.
 In order to have rich controls, GTK seems a natural choice.
 Rust seems to have a good GTK binding.
 Here, i3-bar alternative written in Rust using GTK.